sdiehl/wiwinwlh/slideshow.md

 In the expression: v + x
 ```

-Using newtype deriving with typeclasses we can produce flattened transformer types that don't require explicit
+Using newtype deriving with the mtl library typeclasses we can produce flattened transformer types that don't
-lifting the transform stack.
-For example a little stack machine the Reader Writer and State monads.
+require explicit lifting in the transform stack.
+For example a little stack machine the Reader Writer and
+State monads.

 ~~~~ {.haskell include="src/newtype_deriving.hs"}
 ~~~~